pauvaUSC/PAV-hematopoiesis-repo/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-This project was developed with inspiration and support from the lab of Dr. Katie Kathrein at the Biology Department of the University of South Carolina.
+This project was conducted in collaboration with the laboratory of Dr. Katie Kathrein at the Biology Department, University of South Carolina